ldstep/ldstephensnet/content/notes.md

 ---

+September 1, 2025, at 2:05:24 PM

+You know what sucks about getting old?
+Shit stops working, and it needs to get fixed.

+---

 August 31, 2025, at 3:57:32 PM

 I’ve been thinking about my iPad this morning and how I can make better use of it.
 I have the Apple Pencil and GoodNotes, but I don’t use it much unless I have a specific purpose, which I don’t.
 Consumption, that’s it.